Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 This has happened to me numerous times.

-When you’re in the car, I recommend using the in-app message translation feature if you need to communicate with the driver.
+When you’re in the car, you can also use the in-app message translator if you need to communicate with the driver.
 Or use Google Translate.

 Get DiDi on Google Play or in the App Store.